chapel-lang/chapel/util/build_configs/cray-internal/README.md

 or a new setenv script derived from one of those.
 See `chapel_build.bash` for illustration.

-The Chapel RPM file produced by these scripts is intended to be fully compatible with current generation Cray-XC supercomputers and system-management tools.
+The Chapel RPM file produced by these scripts is intended to be fully compatible with current generation Cray-XC/XE supercomputers and system-management tools.
 As far as the packaging is concerned, these RPMs should be interchangeable with the Chapel Cray modules released through Cray, Inc.